How Environment Variables Work in MCP

 Python Servers

-# In your server code
+# Option 1: In your server code

 from dotenv import load_dotenv